fastly/terraform-provider-fastly/website/docs/r/service_compute.html.markdown

 page_title: "Fastly: service_compute"
 sidebar_current: "docs-fastly-resource-service-compute"
 description: |-
-  Provides an Fastly Compute Service
+  Provides an Fastly Compute@Edge service
 ---

 # fastly_service_compute

-Provides a Fastly Compute Service, representing the Wasm edge compute package which manages the configuration for a website, app, API, or anything else to be served through Fastly at the edge.
-A Service encompasses Domains and Backends.
+Provides a Fastly Compute@Edge service.
+Compute@Edge is a computation platform capable of running custom binaries that you compile on your own systems and upload to Fastly.
+Security and portability is provided by compiling your code to [WebAssembly](https://webassembly.org/), which is ran at the edge using [Lucet](https://github.com/bytecodealliance/lucet), an open-source WebAssembly runtime created by Fastly.
+A compute service encompasses Domains and Backends.

 The Service resource requires a domain name that is correctly set up to direct traffic to the Fastly service.
 See Fastly's guide on [Adding CNAME Records][fastly-cname]